Ben Elton: Films

 Elton appeared in amateur dramatic productions as a youth, notably as The Artful Dodger in the musical Oliver!

-While in bit parts in his own TV series, he began professional film acting as CD in Stark, the Australian/BBC TV series adaptation of his novel, in 1993.
+While in bit parts in his own television series, Elton began professional film acting as CD in Stark, the Australian/BBC TV series adaptation of his novel, in 1993.
 This was directed by Nadia Tass and filmed in Australia.

 Elton played Verges in Kenneth Branagh's film adaptation of William Shakespeare's Much Ado About Nothing, also in 1993.

 Writing and directing

 Elton wrote and directed the film adaptation of his novel Inconceivable, under the title Maybe Baby (2000) starring Hugh Laurie and Joely Richardson.
 It was a moderate UK success and distributed globally.
 The film was also nominated for a prize at Germany's Emden Film Festival.

 In 2015, Elton wrote a song for The Wiggles for the Wiggle Town DVD and CD: The Wonder of Wiggle Town.